ome/ome-contributing/OMEROiviewer.rst

 #.
 Save the viewport by selecting in the top left corner File > Save Viewport as PNG.

 #.
+Open multiple viewers by double-clicking on thumbnails or dragging them to centre panel

+    - |C| double-clicking opens the first 4 images in 2x2 grid, then randomly places others.
+    - |C| dragging a thumbnail to the centre opens in a new viewer (same as for double-clicking), unless dragged into an existing viewer window when it should replace the image.

+#.
 Use a multi-z image for the two following steps.
 Compare the two channels of one of the Images in multi-image view:

     - Double-click on the thumbnail of the already opened Image in the left-hand pane of the viewer.
 This will open the Image again in a new window.